Coalisland Camino – Our Way:

 There will be several Portaloos along the route, and participants will be informed of these locations before their departure.

-The Washingbay Centre (on route – 15 km) will be open 10 am – 3 pm on our Official Camino Walk days, and warm food and refreshments can be purchased.
+The Washingbay Centre (on route – 15 km) will be open 10 am – 3 pm on our Official Camino Walk days, and warm food and refreshments will be provided FREE as part of your registration.

 There will be ample seating and toilet facilities available, and it is a welcome resting point for pilgrims.
 There is a Vivo shop and a Public house, both less than 1 km away, at 6 Reenaderry Rd, Coalisland BT71 5DT.